 Iceland's main attraction - nature, remains open even when restrictions are in place.

 Please visit Iceland's Official Ministry of Health website for the most up-to-date information on Iceland's COVID-19 restrictions.

 Yes, you can.
 But we highly recommend that you book in advance.
-If your flight gets canceled or you test positive for COVID-19 on arrival, you will get a full refund.
+You will get a full refund if your flight gets canceled or you test positive for COVID-19 on arrival.
 Booking after arrival will limit your options as availability is limited in Iceland right now.

 If you have further questions, please drop us an email, and we will help you with your trip.

-Iceland's flag carrier airline now runs flights from 10 destinations, including Amsterdam, Boston, Copenhagen, and London.
+Iceland's flag carrier airline now runs flights to over 30 destinations, including Amsterdam, Boston, Copenhagen, and London.

 Other airlines have already started flying again or are planning to soon.
 For example:

 Find more options for flights to Iceland here.
 You can visit Keflavik International Airport's Airlines and Destinations page for the most current airline information and flights traveling to Iceland.

 Yes, absolutely.
 Here at Guide to Iceland, we're committed to ensuring those enjoying our experiences' safety and welfare.
 Therefore, we are honoring our cancellation policy fully, which you can read more about in our terms and conditions.
 In short, you can never lose a booking with us.
 If you choose to cancel your booking, please email us at firstname.lastname@example.org, and we will process your request.

 We look forward to seeing you in Iceland!